Recommend MyZipPlumbers | Add to Favorites

 Of course, there are exceptions to every rule.
 Once in a blue moon a plumber will lack a needed part.
 In that case, a trip to the local repair shop is necessary.
 If luck is smiling on the homeowner, the shop will be close by so delays are kept to a minimum.

 On rare occasions, a part must be special-ordered.
-This leaves the plumber only choice – wait until the part arrives and install it on a return trip.
+This leaves the plumbers only choice to wait until the part arrives and install it on a return trip.
 Again, this situation is a rarity.
 The vast majority of plumbers will be fully stocked and ready to go.
 So brace yourself.
-That leaky pipe probably will be prepared before you get home from work.
+That leaky pipe probably will be repaired before you get home from work.